 Are you one of today’s harried urban gardeners, with less time to putter but more need to relax?
 Feel married to your lawn most of the year, but not particularly happy with the high-maintenance ol’ gal?

-But if you did think that, you’d be wrong!
+But you’d be wrong!

-Forget baby-sitting tidy rows of tiny marigolds or hoe-ing down weeds around puny peppers.
+Forget babysitting tidy rows of tiny marigolds or hoeing down weeds around puny peppers.
 Put your energy into turning that time-consuming, picture-perfect front lawn and its orderly floral border into a twining, climbing, delightfully dissembling cottage garden!

-Think about it: Cascading confections of dusty pink and red climbing roses … a tall sea of blue-gray Russian sage … masses of bright blue forget-me-nots … fragrant magenta peonies … towering hollyhocks … tall, lusciously pearled foxgloves … the ever-faithful and quite prolific black-eyed Susan … the perennial offerings today are as varied as they are enticing!
+Think about it: Cascading confections of dusty pink and red climbing roses… a tall sea of blue-gray Russian sage… masses of bright blue forget-me-nots… fragrant magenta peonies… towering hollyhocks … tall, lusciously pearled foxgloves… the ever-faithful and quite prolific black-eyed Susan… the perennial offerings today are as varied as they are enticing!

 Sounds like a lot of work, but it’s not.
-Maintenance-free is the watchword for today’s week-end gardeners, just as it was for the cottagers who devised and perfected this style of gardening several hundred years ago.
+Maintenance-free is the watchword for today’s weekend gardeners, just as it was for the cottagers who devised and perfected this style of gardening several hundred years ago.

-Un-planning for the Over-managed Lifestyle
+Un-Planning for the Over-Managed Lifestyle

-The local cottage dwellers eked out their meager livings by selling home-crafts, homespun linens and woolens, fruits, vegetables, soaps, honey, floral bouquets and other handmade items.
-They raised their own food, made their own flour, spun their own flax and fabrics, caught the fish and fowl they needed … who had time to worry about a lawn?
+The local cottage dwellers eked out their meager livings by selling home-crafts, homespun linens and woolens, fruits, vegetables, soaps, honey, floral bouquets, and other handmade items.
+They raised their own food, made their own flour, spun their own flax and fabrics, caught the fish and fowl they needed… who had time to worry about a lawn?

-But a pleasant first impression from ever-increasing trade that traveled the thoroughfares often meant the difference between attracting the carriage trade to stop and buy the cottagers’ wares … or trot on by.
+But a pleasant first impression from ever-increasing trade that traveled the thoroughfares often meant the difference between attracting the carriage trade to stop and buy the cottagers’ wares… or trot on by.

 To save time, neighbors traded seeds and plants, and bartered what they couldn’t find in the wild, then simply scattered the collected seeds alongside the meandering path that led from the roadway to the cottage.
 Nature did the rest, with even the annuals reseeding themselves each year, until the cottage garden bloomed in glorious disarray, year after year.